antnks/e-ink-calendar-esp32/README.md

 # UPDATE 2024-05

 Turned out, Waveshare displays are shit 💩, after about 4 months of using, the red color became light-pink and can barely seen at all.

-I don't recommend building this project until I upgrade it something more reliable.
+I don't recommend building this project until I upgrade it to something more reliable.

 ![](pictures/waveshare-red-color-issue.jpg)